Spain Top Green Buildings | By Architects & Authors 2026

 What is LEED certification?

-LEED (Leadership in Energy and Environmental Design) certification is a green building certification program developed by the U.S. Green Building Council.
-It provides a framework for healthy, efficient, and cost-saving green buildings.
+LEED (Leadership in Energy and Environmental Design) is a green building certification program developed by the U.S. Green Building Council and administered by Green Business Certification Inc. It is the most widely used green building rating system in the world and provides a framework for designing, constructing, and operating energy-efficient buildings.

 What are superblocks in Barcelona?